Media, sports industries rattled by planned EU copyright shake-up

 The European Broadcasting Union, which represents public broadcasters such as Germany's ZDF, is broadly in favour of the reform as it would allow its members to offer their online programmes in several countries more easily.

-Big players such as Netflix, Vivendi's Canal+ and Sky could end up with all the best content because pan-European rights would be too expensive for smaller distributors, said Matt Evans, a partner at law firm Jones Day.
+Big players such as Netflix (NFLX.O), Vivendi's (VIV.PA) Canal+ and Sky could end up with all the best content because pan-European rights would be too expensive for smaller distributors, said Matt Evans, a partner at law firm Jones Day.

 The film, TV and sports industries have warned that eroding territorial exclusivity could threaten cultural diversity in Europe and undermine the financing model whereby films or TV shows are licensed on a country-by-country basis to secure investment.